 - Other duties as assigned, including general office support and administration.

-Email a cover letter, resume, short writing sample (two pages max), and two references in a single PDF to: [email protected].
+Email a cover letter, resume, two-page writing sample, and two references in a single PDF to: [email protected].
 Please state in your cover letter the position for which you are applying.

 In Phoenix, interns assist with the Human Trafficking program’s partnerships and events in Arizona.

 Spring 2019 Term: Tuesday, January 15 to Friday, April 26, 2018